20 Things To Check When You Update Your LinkedIn Profile

 17. Can you use any of the additional sections you’ll find under “Add new profile section” – Publications, Certifications, Courses, Projects, Honors & Awards, Patents, Test Scores, Languages, Organizations?

-18. Are you publishing articles on LinkedIn’s Pulse, or at least commenting on other people’s Pulse articles?
+18. Are you publishing articles on LinkedIn’s long-form publishing platform (or Pulse), or at least commenting on other people’s Pulse articles?

 19. Did you upload videos and/or images to appropriate profile sections?